Our Studio

 All: Double pirouettes en dehors and en dedans, posé piqué turns en dedans, fouetté of adage, developé passé, entrechat quatre, assemblé battu, sissonne ouvert, brissé dessus, pas de basque sauté.

-Pointe: Barre: Coupé fouetté racourci and posé piqué de côté.
+Female Syllabus Pointe Work: Barre: Coupé fouetté racourci and posé piqué de côté.
 Centre: Relevé devant/ derriere/ passé, temps lié en avant and de côté, courus de côté and en tournent.

 RAD Advanced Foundation

-Assessment: Group or private assessment required for new students.
+Assessment: Group assessment required for new students.

 Course Description: